Change the current directory/folder and store the previous folder/path for use by the POPD command.

 C:\demo> pushd "F:\monthly reports" F:\monthly reports> popd

 PUSHD is an internal command.
-If Command Extensions are disabled the PUSHD command will not accept a network (UNC) path.
+If Command Extensions are disabled the PUSHD command will no longer map temporary drives to UNC paths, and POPD will not delete such drives.

 #Ah, push it - push it good